 'Stubby-T' for Telecaster Bridge

-Due to the tonal characteristics of bobbin shape, coil wind and magnetic field, we created an entirely new pickup - one with similar power but a more subtle voice.
-It also allows very neat retrofitting to vintage guitars that typically have shallower routing/cavities than modern mass produced instruments.
+Due to the tonal characteristics of the bobbin shape, coil wind and magnetic field, we created an entirely new pickup with similar power but a more subtle voice.
+It also allows very neat retrofitting to vintage guitars that typically have shallower routing/cavities than modern mass-produced instruments.

-We’re proud to say that British songwriter and former ‘Longpigs’ and ‘Pulp’ guitarist Richard Hawley uses one of these pickups in his 1969 Telecaster that he opened each night with on his latest tour.
-The guitar is recent acquisition, and formerly belonged to folk legend Martin Carthy, and was once used by Bob Dylan.
-It’s a cracking guitar, but it lacked a little oomph on the bridge pickup in common with many Tele’s from that era.
-We’ve been rewinding various pickups for Richard over the years via his excellent tech Gordon White (of Single Coil Guitar Repairs in Leeds) and he suggested trying one of our new models in the guitar to spice it up a bit.
-It was a huge success and Richard kindly had this to say about the improved tone:
+We're proud that British songwriter and former 'Longpigs' and 'Pulp' guitarist Richard Hawley uses one of these pickups in his 1969 Telecaster, which he opened each night on his latest tour.
+The guitar is a recent acquisition, formerly belonging to folk legend Martin Carthy, and was once used by Bob Dylan.
+It's a cracking guitar but lacked a little oomph on the bridge pickup, which is common with many Teles from that era.
+We've been rewinding various pickups for Richard over the years via his excellent tech, Gordon White (of Single Coil Guitar Repairs in Leeds), and he suggested trying one of our new models in the guitar to spice it up a bit.
+It was a huge success, and Richard kindly had this to say about the improved tone:

 Grey bottom flatwork with white string wrap.